Looking for the best international movers in Kenya?

 • Signed current audit accounts

-Please note that Kenya neither accepts incomplete applications nor refunds permit processing fees.
-Therefore, it’s prudent to verify you meet all the prerequisites, including having the required documents, before you apply for the Investor Permit.
+Please note that Kenya neither accepts incomplete applications nor refunds of permit processing fees.
+Therefore, verify that you meet all the prerequisites, including the required documents before applying for the Investor Permit.

-2 – Foreign Investors Must Obtain a KRA PIN
+2. Foreign Investors Moving to Kenya Must Get a KRA PIN

-Both Kenyans and foreign investors living and working in Kenya must pay taxes on the income they earn in the country.
+Both Kenyans and foreign investors living and working in Kenya must pay income taxes.
 For this reason, the Kenya Revenue Authority (KRA) issues Personal Identification Numbers (PINs) for tax purposes and to track individual compliance.

-Therefore, obtaining a KRA PIN is a top priority if you’re moving to Kenya for investment.
-It facilitates filing tax returns and obtaining a tax compliance certificate.
-You also require the PIN to:
+Obtaining a KRA PIN is a top priority if you’re moving to Kenya for investment.
+With the PIN, you can successfully file tax returns and obtain a tax compliance certificate.
+You also need the PIN to:

 • Register a business